Top ranked special educational needs solicitors

 - How long – will each session last?
 Is it for an hour, 30 minutes, 15 minutes or is it 1:1 support that is to be delivered all day?

-As per the scope of needs that can be included in Section B, there is effectively no limit of what types of provisions can be set out in Section F to support a child/YP with autism.
+As per the scope of needs that can be included in Section B, there is effectively no limit of what types of provisions can be set out in Section F to support a child or young person with autism.
 Provisions we have seen include:

 - 1:1 teaching assistant support